obsidian-tasks-group/obsidian-tasks/docs/queries/combining-filters.md

 #### In One of Several Locations

-You could select any of the nearly locations with:
+You could select any of the nearby locations with:

 ````text
 # Show all tasks I CAN do in this area: